solana-labs/solana/docs/src/apps/jsonrpc-api.md

 #### Parameters:

-* `<string>` - transaction signature as base-58 encoded string
+- `<string>` - transaction signature as base-58 encoded string
-* `<string>` - (optional) encoding for the returned Transaction, either "json", "jsonParsed", or "binary".
-If parameter not provided, the default encoding is JSON.
-  Parsed-JSON encoding attempts to use program-specific instruction parsers to return more human-readable and explicit data in the `transaction.message.instructions` list.
+N encoding attempts to use program-specific instruction parsers to return more human-readable and explicit data in the `transaction.message.instructions` list.
 If parsed-JSON is requested but a parser cannot be found, the instruction falls back to regular JSON encoding (`accounts`, `data`, and `programIdIndex` fields).
+- `<string>` - (optional) encoding for the returned Transaction, either "json", "jsonParsed", or "binary".

 #### Results:

-* `<null>` - if transaction is not found or not confirmed
+- `<null>` - if transaction is not found or not confirmed
-* `<object>` - if transaction is confirmed, an object with the following fields:
+- `<object>` - if transaction is confirmed, an object with the following fields:
-  * `slot: <u64>` - the slot this transaction was processed in
+  - `slot: <u64>` - the slot this transaction was processed in
-  * `transaction: <object|string>` - [Transaction](#transaction-structure) object, either in JSON format or base-58 encoded binary data, depending on encoding parameter
+  - `transaction: <object|string>` - [Transaction](#transaction-structure) object, either in JSON format or base-58 encoded binary data, depending on encoding parameter
-  * `meta: <object | null>` - transaction status metadata object:
+  - `meta: <object | null>` - transaction status metadata object:
-    * `err: <object | null>` - Error if transaction failed, null if transaction succeeded.
+    - `err: <object | null>` - Error if transaction failed, null if transaction succeeded.
 [TransactionError definitions](https://github.com/solana-labs/solana/blob/master/sdk/src/transaction.rs#L14)
-    * `fee: <u64>` - fee this transaction was charged, as u64 integer
+    - `fee: <u64>` - fee this transaction was charged, as u64 integer
-    * `preBalances: <array>` - array of u64 account balances from before the transaction was processed
+    - `preBalances: <array>` - array of u64 account balances from before the transaction was processed
-    * `postBalances: <array>` - array of u64 account balances after the transaction was processed
+    - `postBalances: <array>` - array of u64 account balances after the transaction was processed
-    * DEPRECATED: `status: <object>` - Transaction status
+    - DEPRECATED: `status: <object>` - Transaction status
-      * `"Ok": <null>` - Transaction was successful
+      - `"Ok": <null>` - Transaction was successful
-      * `"Err": <ERR>` - Transaction failed with TransactionError
+      - `"Err": <ERR>` - Transaction failed with TransactionError

 #### Example: